Wayfair and Nexus: The Aftermath – Part 4

 Both states’ economic nexus thresholds require the same level of sales or transactions, but Wisconsin’s guidance deviates from Indiana’s to require that the out-of-state retailer must have taxable sales in order to be required to register for sales/use tax.
 It is interesting to note that Wisconsin’s Wayfair statute states that both taxable and nontaxable sales are counted toward the $100,000 gross sales threshold.
 However, the regulation then limits the nexus rule to an “out-of-state retailer that sells taxable products or services into Wisconsin” and that meets either the revenue or transaction threshold.
 Thus, in Wisconsin, while nontaxable sales count for determining economic nexus, the out-of-state retailer must at least have one taxable sale to have economic nexus.

 However, on April 25, 2019, Governor Newsom signed Assembly Bill No. 47, which enacted a statute that increased the state’s economic nexus sales threshold to $500,000 and removed the transaction threshold for both the state and local sales/use tax as well as the separate district taxes.
-Therefore, this bill supersedes Special Notices L-565 and L-591 and is effective April 1, 2019.
+This bill supersedes Special Notices L-565 and L-591 and is effective April 1, 2019; accordingly, remote sellers no longer need to track their district sales separately.
+California issued a new Special Notice, L-632, in April 2019 to explain the changes made by the bill.

 Last year, before Wayfair was decided, Georgia enacted HB 61, which established sales tax economic nexus for an out-of-state retailer that (i) has revenue exceeding $250,000 from or (ii) conducts at least 200 retail sales of tangible personal property delivered electronically or physically to a location within Georgia.
 The bill also provided that in lieu of collected and remitting sales tax, the out-of-state retailer that met the above requirements could comply with use tax notification obligations.
 These provisions became effective on Jan.
 1, 2019.